If you haven’t yet heard of Skyscanner, I’ll be surprised!

 If that wasn’t enough warming differentiation to attract customers, there’s more…

-Skyscanner even built a proprietary travel API (Application Programming Interface, the description of which I covered here), allowing affiliates to tap into THEIR data in order to show their own users accurate travel options and prices.
+Skyscanner even built a proprietary travel API (Application Programming Interface, the description of which I covered in my post about conversion rate boosters for 2019), allowing affiliates to tap into THEIR data in order to show their own users accurate travel options and prices.

 Are you open-mouthed yet?